CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-4.md

 ## Additional Resources:

 - Refer to the [Implement managed identities](https://learn.microsoft.com/en-us/training/modules/implement-managed-identities/) to learn how managed identities can help you deploy secure solutions on Azure without the need to manage credentials.
-- Refer to the [Azure Search Overview](https://learn.microsoft.com/en-us/azure/search/search-what-is-azure-search) to get additional information about Azure search.
+- Refer to the [Azure Search Overview](https://learn.microsoft.com/en-us/azure/search/search-what-is-azure-search) to get additional information about Azure Search.

 ## Proceed with the next challenge by clicking on **Next**>>.